HammyPig/oracle/README.md

 When the pile runs out, reshuffle the deck and continue play.

-When eliminated, you can no longer win and must reveal your role.
+Eliminated players can no longer win and must reveal their role.

+The first player to complete their objective wins the game.

 Only one player can win, except The Crown and Knight.